southwick-associates/salicprep/github_vignettes/dashboard-management.md

 This document is intended as a portal for dashboard analysis management.
 It covers a number of topics that go beyond what is needed for analysts producing dashboard summary data for individual states as part of the national/regional dashboard project.

+### Individual State Dashboards

-**Individual State Dashboards:** Note that [package sadash](https://github.com/southwick-associates/sadash) was written for processing the more-involved individual state dashboards.
+Note that [package sadash](https://github.com/southwick-associates/sadash) was written for processing the more-involved individual state dashboards.
 Relevant documentation is stored in that repository.

 ### Archived Documentation

-The dashboard documentation was originally stored in [Office 365 >> Data Dashboards >> _Analyst Docs](https://southwickassociatesinc.sharepoint.com/:x:/s/datadashboards/EY1-RDDhCtVLuLDnapCVIrIBMFAzC-beAuiVuZlFiND0fw?e=Iha6au).
-These documents are primarily focused on individual state dashboards, and are linked here for future reference.
+The dashboard documentation was originally stored in [Office 365 >> Data Dashboards >> _Analyst Docs](https://southwickassociatesinc.sharepoint.com/:f:/s/datadashboards/EqI3PX-tnbtBreBfPa-87-UBwcYlg5k34CKuHMcY5dj9nw?e=uOBtDI) These documents are primarily focused on individual state dashboards, and are linked here for future reference.
 The Github documentation was written as a replacement for the O365 documentation.

 ### State Agency Communication